 The Smoking Gun Tape

 As I mentioned earlier, there was no TV available during our 6-week work camp.
 However, my camp occurred from mid-July to late August 1974.
-For those knowledgeable about United States history, that was during the final weeks of the Watergate hearings.
+For those knowledgeable about United States history, this period happened to be the final weeks of the Watergate hearings.
 Therefore, Mr. Brismaster showed some heart and allowed us to view the TV on the lawn outside his cabin.
 This occurred on several evenings as several of the adult staff had a much better idea of the gravity of the situation.
 I didn't quite know the magnitude of the hearings with a limited perspective on presidents being impeached but I knew it must have been important as one could feel the tension in the air.
-The smoking gun tape had been recorded in 1972 which documented the initial stages of the cover-up.
-Two days before Richard Milhaus Nixon resigned (August 8, 1974) and a week before camp had finished, the White House had released that tape
+Besides, watching TV at such a camp would typically be not part of the agreement.
+Regarding the smoking gun tape, which had been recorded in 1972 which documented the initial stages of the cover-up.
+Two days before Richard Milhaus Nixon resigned (August 8, 1974) and a week before camp had finished, the White House had released that tape.

-The only other comment I'd like to make here is what our "law and order" Camp Director thought of our president having to resign from the highest office of the land.
+The only other comment I'd like to make here is what our "law and order" Camp Director Mr. B. thought of our "law and order" President having to resign from the highest office of the land.